 What is a keyword?

 When looking for information about keywords in relation to SEO, you get bombarded with information about keyword research.
-And of course, this is crucial if you’d like your page to rank.
-But it’s also important to understand what the basic principle of a keyword is.
+And, of course, this is crucial if you’d like your page to rank.
+But it’s also important to understand the basic principle of a keyword.
 And that’s the thing I’ll explain here.
 I’ll also share some suggestions about how and where to add keywords for SEO.

 What are keywords?

 Let’s say you’ve got a website about pianos: you sell all sorts and types of pianos.
-You blog about what to look at when buying a piano and you share reviews about the pianos you offer on your online shop.
-You sell digital pianos so you’ve created a product category page about digital pianos.
+You blog about what to look for when buying a piano and share reviews about the pianos you offer in your online shop.
+You sell digital pianos, so you’ve created a product category page about them.
 Ask yourself this:

 - What kind of search term do you want to be found for?